How I came to believe that teaching careers don’t have to be all or nothing

 Meet Louise

 Hi, I’m Louise Valsinger.
-I’m a wife, mum to two brilliant children and two dogs, and I’ve worked as a teacher for most of my professional life.
-Alongside that, I now support women navigating significant shifts in their lives and careers.
+I’m a wife, mum to two brilliant children (and two very enthusiastic dogs), and I’ve spent most of my professional life working as a teacher.
+Alongside that, I now support women who are navigating significant shifts in their lives and careers.

 Life, however, had other plans.

-Over time, I made thoughtful changes.
+Over time I began to make thoughtful changes.
 I reduced my teaching hours.
-I built my styling business.
-I trained as a coach.
+I built a styling business.
+Later, I trained as a coach.
 Not because I was walking away from my career, but because I needed my working life to reflect the stage of life I was in.

 I still teach.
 I still care deeply about the profession.
 But I no longer believe the only option is to carry on in exactly the same way when something no longer fits.